-Chief Executive Officer's New Employment Agreement.
-Given the Company's strong financial and stockholder value performance highlighted above, as well as Mr. Lebda's exceptional leadership of the Company's business since its founding in 1996, the Compensation Committee had a strong desire to renew Mr. Lebda's employment agreement and obtain a long-term commitment for his continued leadership.
-Mr. Lebda's prior employment agreement expired in January 2017.
-The Compensation
+Chief Executive Officer's 2017 Employment Agreement.
+Given the Company's strong financial and stockholder value performance highlighted above, as well as Mr. Lebda's exceptional leadership of the Company's business since its founding in 1996, the Compensation Committee had a strong desire to renew Mr. Lebda's employment agreement and obtain a long-term commitment for his continued leadership following the expiration of Mr. Lebda's prior employment agreement in January 2017.